Sitefinity/sitefinity-admin-app-extensions/README.md

 ```
 As a result, a JavaScript file (**extensions.bundle.js**) is generated in the **dist** folder.

-4. Register your extensions with the Admin APp by upload this file to the **extensions.bundle.js** file in the **root** of the Sitefintiy CMS web application and then refresh your Sitefinity CMS page.
+4. Register your extensions with the Admin App by upload this file to the **extensions.bundle.js** file in the **root** of the Sitefintiy CMS web application and then refresh your Sitefinity CMS page.

----
 ### Examples

 Example extensions in this project that you can work with include:
 * Custom *Actions* menu

   Demonstates how to register a custom command in the *Actions* menu of an item.
-You can find the sample code in the **operations-extender** folder.
+You can find the sample code in the **operations-    extender** folder.
 * Custom grid

   Demonstates how to add a custom column in the grid.
 Using this sample, you add a column with random images in the item list.
 You can find the sample code is in the **grid-extender** folder.
 * Custom field

   Demonstrates how to replace a default field with a custom one that you can see when creaing and editing items.
 You can find the sample code in the **custom-fields** folder.

 **NOTE** By default, Sitefinity CMS comes with fields for all data types.
 This sample enables you to create a specific field in case your scenario requires it.

 ### API